A Message for Volunteer Counselors

 - All counselors must have a personal relationship with Jesus Christ.

-- All counselors must have a genuine compassion for people; specifically children.
+- All counselors must have a genuine compassion for people, especially children.

-- Counselors must be entering the 11th grade or at least 16 years old.
+- Counselors must be entering the 11th grade or be at least 16 years old.

 - Counselors should be able to lift 50 pounds and easily manage rough terrain.

 - All volunteers must be eager to learn the role/responsibilities of a counselor, and be willing to support the Day Camp program and staff in any way possible.

 - Counselors will be placed where most needed.
-We cannot guarantee that you will be placed with your child.
+We cannot guarantee you will be placed with your child.

 Junior Counselors (ages 14-16) are recognized as young people who desire to learn the necessary skills to be a good counselor.
-Because the best way to learn any skill is to experience it, you will have the same responsibilities as counselor.
+Because the best way to learn any skill is to experience it, you will have the same responsibilities as a regular Volunteer Counselor.
 You are to conduct yourself as a mature person who is no longer a camper.
 This must be evident at all times during your time at camp.
 If not, you may be asked not to return for the remainder of the camp week.

 What to expect

 - The first morning get the names of your assigned campers and try to memorize them.

 - Take a head count first thing in the morning, and then several times during the day.
-Younger campers can have a tendency to walk off and sometimes become part of another group.
+Younger campers can have a tendency to wander off and sometimes become part of another group.

 - You are asked to participate in the total camp program with the campers, unless there is a reason you are not able to and you have discussed it with your staff person.